“Barrie is becoming known as a hotbed of bad policy choices right now,” says Jennifer van Gennip.

 Step 1: Learn

-To raise $10 million toward their new project, Redwood will launch a community bond campaign in spring 2024.
+To raise $10 million toward their new projects, Redwood will launch a community bond campaign in fall 2024.
 (New to community bonds?
-Learn about the model here.
+Learn about the model here.)

 The first step in working with Tapestry Community Capital to raise funds is learning.
 All Tapestry clients participate in a workshop to learn the basics of community bonds, and meet with the Tapestry team to explore whether the fundraising model is right for their project.
 This is called the planning and feasibility stage.